 Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid backup withholding.
+The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN, later.
-Note: If the account is in more than one name, see the instructions for line 1.
-See also What Name and
+If you do not have a number, see How to get a TIN , later. - III , idoi.
+Emp oloyer io lentificat tion numbe r Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and Number To Give the Requester for guidelines on whose number to enter.